lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 What each file does (please update me as needed)
 <><><><><><><><><><><><><><>

-bb_checkrespvar.R - creates checkmeout.csv following items 1 and 2 above
+bb_checkresptime.R - creates checkmeout.csv following items 1 and 2 above

-checkmeout.csv - built in bb_checkrespvar.R, it lists the files to check
+checkmeout.csv - built in bb_checkresptime.R, it lists the files to check

 checkmeout_info.csv - created by hand by Lizzie from checkmeout.csv, same as checkmeout.csv but adds two important columns:
 - who: who should check the study